 Nerja is a seaside town about 45 minutes east of Malaga on the Costa del Sol.
 It had been introduced to us by Nicola who had contributed a guide on the best places to live on the Costa del Sol.
 I had originally thought of visiting Nerja at the beginning of the year but at the time I thought it might be too small for us.
-And after having previously lived in a seasonal city like Split (too dead in the winter, too crowded in the summer) that aspect of Nerja turned us off.
+And after having previously lived in a seasonal city like Split in Croatia (too dead in the winter, too crowded in the summer) that aspect of Nerja turned us off.

 But now, with our new priorities, we decided to go have a look at Nerja.

 Nerja is surrounded by nature.
 The coast is lined by beaches, behind town rise mountains (the Sierras de Tejeda, Almijara y Alhama).
 In a way, Nerja reminded us of a mini-Split.
 It’s maybe not as dramatic as Split.
 But the nature is beautiful.